Kanye West: 2024

-Views
+Public image

 West has been an outspoken and controversial celebrity throughout his career, receiving criticism from the mainstream media, industry colleagues and entertainers, and three U.S. presidents.
 His conduct has been characterized as trolling or rage-baiting.
 In 2024, Damon Dash said: "[West]'s a person that pulls triggers...
 It's one publicity stunt after another."
-West believes that his bipolar disorder allows him to claim that "anything [he] do[es] and say[s] is an art piece".
+In the 2025 documentary In Whose Name?, West said that his bipolar disorder allows him to portray his controversial statements and actions as performance art.